Galileo (spacecraft): Termination

-Lacking the fuel to escape Jupiter's gravity well, at the end of Galileo's life, in September 2003, the probe was deliberately crashed into Jupiter, to prevent forward contamination of possible life of Jupiter's moon Europa.
+Lacking the fuel to escape Jupiter's gravity well, at the end of Galileo's life, the main spacecraft was deliberately crashed into Jupiter on September 21, 2003, to prevent forward contamination of possible life of Jupiter's moon Europa.

 Names

 The Galileo Probe had COSPAR ID 1989-084E while the orbiter had id 1989-084B.
 Names for the spacecraft include Galileo Probe or Jupiter Entry Probe abbreviated JEP.
 The related COSPAR IDs of the Galileo mission were: